-The jumpers determine whether voltage sources or grounds are supplied by the target system or the emulator system.
-The default position is to select the emulator sources to enable standalone operation.
+The other jumpers determine whether voltage sources or grounds are supplied by the target system or the emulator system.
+The default position is to select the emulator sources.

-Voltage Jumpers for Stepper Motor Drivers to CPU Module Map
+Voltage Jumpers to CPU Module Map

 Getting the Motorola PLL to Work